whilehak/OverTheWire/Bandit/Level 4.md

 ```
 ls -a
 ```
-This command lists files that begin with a period.
-The period means that it is hidden.
+This command lists all files, including files that start with a period.
+Files that start with a period means that it is hidden.
-We see a file named _.hidden_, so we can type
+We see a file named _.hidden_, so we use
 ```
 cat .hidden
 ```
+to print the password.

 Password: **pIwrPrtPN36QITSp3EQaw936yaFoFgAB**